ChrisAlegria/Series/README.md

 ## Development

-This project was developed by ©ChrisAlegria.
+This project was developed by `©ChrisAlegria`.
 All rights reserved.